MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ExceptionType** - An optional text field representing the name of the exception thrown from source code.

 - **Data_MethodName** - Text representing the method name in source code where there is an error.

+#### Office_Android_EarlyTelemetry_RegistryErrors

+This event captures any errors faced during Android registry access.
+This event data helps us in understanding the user errors and making the registry feature more robust.

+The following fields are collected:

+- **App** – The application process sending the event.

+- **AppVersionLong** – The application version.

+- **Data_StackTrace** – The stacktrace of the error.

 #### Office.Android.EarlyTelemetry.SharedLibraryLoadersearchAndloadLibraryError